 The answer is found in the Standard & Poor’s Indices Versus Active Funds (SPIVA) Canada Scorecard, where the performance of mutual fund managers is compared to their respective market benchmark.

-Enlightened investors know portfolios implemented with index funds get market returns with less chance of underperformance.
+Enlightened investors know portfolios implemented with index funds get market returns (before fees) with less chance of underperformance.
 They understand that they only keep returns after fees and taxes are deducted and that indexing frees them to focus on a strong portfolio structure that reduces these frictional costs.
 They are the ones asking advisors, “Why don’t we just index?”

 These early adopters of modern portfolio management focus on the things that they can control and they are looking for financial services outside of those offered by banks, brokerage firms and mutual fund companies.